George D. Hay

 George Dewey Hay (November 9, 1895 - May 8, 1968) was an American radio announcer and journalist.
 He was the founder of the original radio series Grand Ole Opry on WSM-AM in Nashville, Tennessee, from which the country music stage show of the same name developed.

 Early newspaper and radio career

 Hay was born in Attica, Indiana, United States.
-In Memphis, Tennessee, after World War I, he was a reporter for the newspaper Commercial Appeal.
+In Memphis, Tennessee, after World War I, he was a reporter for the newspaper The Commercial Appeal.
 While performing a reporting assignment in Mammoth Spring, Arkansas in 1919, Hay was invited to a hoedown in a local cabin.
 There, a fiddle player, a guitar player, and a banjo player performed until dawn.
 Hay was impressed, and that may have inspired his later efforts.
 When the newspaper initiated its own radio station, WMC, in January 1923, he became a late-night announcer for the station.
 His popularity increased and in May 1924 he quit for WLS in Chicago, where he served as the announcer for a program that became National Barn Dance.